 - Admission is restricted to dance students age twelve to eighteen except by special permission.
 Students must have turned twelve by July 31, 2014 and not turn nineteen until after August 20, 2014.

-- RAD and Russian students must be about to enter Grade 5; CDTA students must have completed Grade 5 (Teachers who are not familiar with these levels should contact us regarding placement).
+- RAD and Russian students should be about to enter Grade 5; CDTA students must have completed Grade 5 (Teachers who are not familiar with these levels should contact us regarding placement).

 - The student’s ballet teacher must complete the Teacher Evaluation form and submit it directly to the Ross Creek Centre for the Arts at firstname.lastname@example.org or fax it to (902) 582-7943.